Skip to main content

 Advanced expiry with calendar datesEnterprise

-Pick a specific closing date for each bidder's access.
-The 7-day system ceiling still applies — every drop dies by day seven from creation regardless of what the calendar says.
+Pick a specific closing date for each bidder's access, up to the platform's maximum link lifetime — every drop dies by day 7 from creation regardless of the date picked.

 03